Skip to content

 Restart your development server if necessary; the project should be visible in the preview area.

-To visualize the home story correctly, go to the Config section and write / into the Real path field.
+To visualize the home story correctly, select the Config section and type / in the Real path field.

 Connect the Svelte components in your project with their Storyblok counterparts by using the v-editable directive.